Reynolds’ walk-off walk gives Pirates 2-1 win over Braves

 Reynolds’ third-inning sacrifice fly followed Hayes’ first double and Arcia homered into the left-field bleachers in the fifth.
 The former Milwaukee shortstop is 4 for 11 in three games since being recalled from Triple-A Gwinnett.

+The Braves have scored one run in each of their losses in Pittsburgh.

+“The last two days, we haven’t been able to string anything together,” said Snitker, whose three-time defending NL East champions are 41-44.
+“We’ve been through it before, and we need to fight through it.”

+Braves left-hander A.J.
 Minter escaped a bases-loaded jam in the eighth by getting Jared Oliva to hit a tapper in front of home plate.

-Nogowski hit a deep fly ball down the left-field line that was ruled foul, and the call was upheld by a video review.
+John Nogowski hit a deep fly ball down the left-field line earlier in the inning that was ruled foul, and the call was upheld by a video review.

 SANDOVAL AWAY FROM TEAM